 How long do clogged milk ducts last?

+Not sure how long clogged milk ducts last?
 A clogged milk duct will continue to persist until you unclog it so it is important to treat it properly, persistently, and right away.
 It is definitely not something to take lightly.

 Clogged milk duct treatment